frederic-perez/AmE-dictionary/data/idioms.md

 __elevator pitch__ :two: A short sales presentation for a product/service/person/idea.
 __Elvis has left the building__ :four: Said when an event or performance has come to an end, or when someone or something has left a place, especially in a dramatic fashion.
 The phrase refers to an announcement famously made at the end of Elvis Presley concerts alerting people that he vacated the premises and no further encores would be played.
 __Elysian Fields__
+__emotional rollercoaster__ A situation or experience that is emotionally intense and unpredictable, with ups and downs that can be both thrilling and terrifying.
 __empty nester__ _n_ :two: A parent whose children have grown and moved away from home. _He and wife Bekki are empty nesters._
 __en route__
 __end (something) on a high note__ :two: To finish, complete, or leave (something) at a successful, impressive, or climactic point.